Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 Conclusion

 You just need one day (or two) to explore Penang National Park.
-Albeit small for a national park, it’s bursting with wildlife!
+Even though it is small for a national park, it’s bursting with wildlife!

 And visitors have more than just tranquil beaches and jungle trails to discover at this park, including a rare meromictic lake!